 I would have rather walked naked through rush hour traffic than admit I needed help.

 I was entrenched in believing that everyone else was to blame for my condition.
 It seriously didn’t occur to me that I might be making myself sick.
+It was far more fun bitching about my problems than taking responsibility for any change required; or so I thought!

 I am committed to believing that everything I have been through is a gift.